EducationalWave

 Moreover, lagoon systems are susceptible to temperature fluctuations, especially in colder climates, which can slow down the treatment processes.
 During winter, the efficiency of biological processes within the lagoon may decrease, prolonging the treatment time required for wastewater.
 This can result in higher operational costs and reduced treatment effectiveness.

-Related Pros and Cons of Mineral Water
+Related Pros and Cons of Social Justice

 Additionally, lagoon systems are often criticized for their aesthetic impact on the surrounding area.
 The large open surface water bodies can be unsightly and emit odors, especially during warm weather.
 Addressing these concerns may require additional landscaping or odor control measures, adding to the overall maintenance costs of lagoon systems.